eduncan911/eduncan911.github.io/source/_posts/2014-07-11-key-based-ssh-logins-with-putty.markdown

 ## Set the Private Key in your PuTTY Session Profile

 Remember that Session profile we first created at the beginning?
-Now it is time to set it up to use your new public/private key!
+Now it is time to set it up to use your new public/private key.

 Open PuTTY yet again and when prompted for which Saved session, we have to be a little careful with the quirkiness.
 You will want to `Load` the Saved session first, before we can modify it.